Flow-Scanner/lightning-flow-scanner-cli/README.md

 }
 ```

-### Defining Exceptions
+### Define Exceptions

-Specifying exceptions allows you to exclude specific scenarios from rule enforcement.
+Defining exceptions allows you to exclude specific scenarios from rule enforcement.
 Exceptions can be specified at the flow, rule, or result level to provide fine-grained control.
 Below is a breakdown of the available attributes of exception configuration:

 ```json
 {